Duration

 The Problem

-CenturyLink, a leading provider of internet and VOIP services, was seeking a consumer-facing security interface for iOS that would be easy to use and has a simple, yet powerful interface.
+CenturyLink was seeking a consumer-facing security interface for iOS that would be easy to use and has a simple, yet powerful interface.
 The goal was to provide a free utility to their residential consumers, primarily in the mid-20s to early 60s age range, that would allow them to control their connected devices, set bandwidth limitations, and monitor their security preferences.

 The Solution

-An native security app that would allow CenturyLink residential and commercial customers to access the security threats and vulnerabilities of their personal and professional networks.
+A native security app that would allow CenturyLink residential and commercial customers to access the security threats and vulnerabilities of their personal and professional networks.

 Understanding the User